CSchoel/arbitrary-but-fixed/_drafts/why-prime-numbers-for-hashing.md

 To choose a good value for `p`, we have to know how the scaling of the hash table is implemented.
 If we don't, the safest bet is a prime number, since it will not share any divisors other than itself with any other number.

-Since we are in Java, can look up the implementation of `HashMap<K,V>`, which always uses powers of two as the table length.
+Since we are in Java, we can look up the implementation of `HashMap<K,V>`, which always uses powers of two as the table length.
-The reason for this is that instead of using the modulo operator we can just calculate `(n - 1) & h` when `h`is the hash value.
+The reason for this is that instead of using the modulo operator we can just calculate `(n - 1) & h` when `h` is the hash value.
 Since n = 2<sup>e</sup>, the binary representation of  `n - 1` are zeros followed by a series of `e` ones and the bitwise and operator gives us just the last `e` bits of the hash.

 This also means that the only restriction we have to follow for `p` is that it cannot be even.